-Currently preparing for it’s 2nd edition (September 18-21, 2019), the Niagara Falls International Film Festival is an outgrowth of the successful Buffalo-Niagara Film Festival, which celebrated independent film and featured the work of local filmmakers for the prior 15 years.
-NFIFF was created with a vision to build on that success and grow it to deliver a bigger, better, and stronger film experience for Western New York film fans – as well as be a significant force in the community of Niagara Falls to revitalize it and celebrate the area’s rich history.
+Niagara Falls, NY (December 19, 2019) – Call for Entries have been announced for the 2020 Niagara Falls International Film Festival, which will take place on September 9-12, 2020.
+The 3rd edition of NFIFF will once again work to deliver an entertaining and invigorating film experience for Western New York film fans – as well as continue to be a significant force in the community of Niagara Falls to revitalize it and celebrate the area’s rich history.

 NFIFF Rules & Terms